Lynda Resnick: Career

+Resnick started an advertising agency in 1961, which eventually grew to about a dozen employees.
+She met Stewart Resnick, whom she eventually married, through this business.
+In 1979, the Resnicks purchased Teleflora, where Resnick directed marketing policy and served as president.
+She won a Gold Effie Award for a campaign that paired fresh flowers with a collectible keepsake container, a format that later became common in the floral delivery industry.

+Resnick also directed marketing for The Wonderful Company, which increased its market share of pistachios following the ‘Get Crackin’’ marketing campaign.
+In 2010, Resnick wrote a book on her approach to marketing called Rubies in the Orchard.

 Pentagon Papers

-Resnick, then Lynda Sinay, became involved in the antiwar movement during the Vietnam War era.
-By the fall of 1969, Resnick was divorced and dating Anthony J. Russo, an engineer at the Rand Corp.
-She became close to Russo’s friend, Daniel Ellsberg, who prevailed on her to help duplicate a large document using the Xerox machine in her ad agency.
-Starting the night of Oct.1, that same year, Russo, Ellsberg and Resnick spent several weeks copying 7,000 pages of the government-ordered secret history of America's involvement in Vietnam.

-Ellsberg gave these documents to The New York Times, which then published them.
-Dubbed the Pentagon Papers, they detailed aspects of the war hidden from the public and damaged the credibility of the presidents involved.
-Resnick was designated an unindicted co-conspirator for her role and pursued by prosecutors for two years.
-During that time, Resnick said she was regularly followed by the FBI, briefly jailed and physically threatened, leading to post traumatic stress disorder.
-Legal actions were eventually dropped, Ellsberg and Resnick remained close throughout their lives, and Resnick gave remarks at Ellsberg’s 2023 memorial service.
+Resnick was involved in the antiwar movement during the Vietnam War era.
+In 1969, Resnick was dating Anthony J. Russo, an engineer at the Rand Corp.
+She became close to Russo’s friend, Daniel Ellsberg, and helped copy the Pentagon Papers using the Xerox machine in her ad agency.
+This document was later made public by The New York Times in 1971.
+The documents detailed aspects of the war hidden from the public and damaged the credibility of the presidents involved.
+Resnick was designated an unindicted co-conspirator, and says that during that time she was regularly followed by the FBI, briefly jailed and physically threatened.
+According to Resnick, this led to post traumatic stress disorder.
+Legal actions were eventually dropped.
+Ellsberg and Resnick remained close throughout their lives, and Resnick spoke at Ellsberg’s memorial service in 2023.